Approximate Replicability in Learning: Introduction

 \end{definition}

 This definition is inspired by the notion of private prediction of Dwork and Feldman \cite{dwork2018privacy}, where privacy is only required over revealing the label of a single queried point in the domain (rather than revealing the full model).
 Similarly, one can think of our notion as \textit{replicable prediction}: given a test point $x$, such an algorithm will almost always give the same predicted label.
-We give a simple transform which turns any non-replicable algorithm into a pointwise replicable predictor at the cost of running the original algorithm $\poly(\rho^{-1})$ times.
+We give a generic algorithm that turns any (possibly non-replicable) learner into a pointwise replicable predictor at the cost of running the original algorithm $O(\rho^{-2})$ times, and show that this is optimal up to polylogarithmic factors.\footnote{Formally, here and in the following approximate setting, we also incur an extra additive $O(\frac{1}{\alpha^4\rho^2})$ cost from separately learning heavy elements in the underlying distribution.
+This cost is comparatively negligible unless $\alpha$ is very small.}

 \paragraph{Approximate Replicability} Our second notion, approximate replicability, asks that the outputs remain the same on ``most'' (rather than all) points in the output domain simultaneously.